bienxhuy/cooking-assistant/README.md

 ## Functions
 To support the project, we have created many function in the list below, you can find them in `services\function.js`:

-**List of function:** <br>
+**List of function:**
-**1. lookupFullMealDetailsById:**  Return a list of meals but only has 1 element, which has full details of a meal equivalent to provided meal ID <br>
+* **1. lookupFullMealDetailsById:**  Return a list of meals but only has 1 element, which has full details of a meal equivalent to provided meal ID
-**2. searchMealsByName:** Return list of meals has 'name' in their names, each one has full details <br>
+* **2. searchMealsByName:** Return list of meals has 'name' in their names, each one has full details
-**3. lookupASingleRandomMeal:** Return a list of meals but only has 1 element, which has full details of a random meal <br>
+* **3. lookupASingleRandomMeal:** Return a list of meals but only has 1 element, which has full details of a random meal
-**4. listAllMealCategories:** Return a list of all categories, each one has name only <br>
+* **4. listAllMealCategories:** Return a list of all categories, each one has name only
-**5. filterByCategory:** Return a list of meals belong to provided category, each one has: meal name, meal ID, meal thumbnail <br>
+* **5. filterByCategory:** Return a list of meals belong to provided category, each one has: meal name, meal ID, meal thumbnail <br>
-**6. listAllAreas:** Return a list contains all areas, each one has only area name <br>
+* **6. listAllAreas:** Return a list contains all areas, each one has only area name <br>
-**7. filterByArea:** Return a list contains all meals belong to provided area, each one has: meal name, meal ID, meal thumbnail <br>
+* **7. filterByArea:** Return a list contains all meals belong to provided area, each one has: meal name, meal ID, meal thumbnail <br>
-**8. filterMealDetails:** Filter important fields of a meal detail <br>
+* **8. filterMealDetails:** Filter important fields of a meal detail <br>

 In this session we will pick one to show the detail:
 ```